wojtek2288/food-review/README.md

-# Uruchomienie
+# Running the Application
-Aby uruchomić backend oraz aplikację webową, należy użyć docker-compose:
+To run the backend and the web application, use docker-compose:
 `docker compose up`

-Aplikacje można uruchamiać niezależnie:
+You can also run the applications independently:
-- backend - `docker compose up api`
+- backend – `docker compose up api`
-- aplikacja webowa - `docker compose up webapp`
+- web application – `docker compose up webapp`